Netatalk: Development history

 Netatalk was created by Wesley Craig at the University of Michigan in 1990.
-In November 1995, version 1.3.3 was released which turned out to be the final stable version of Netatalk from the original developer.
-New in version 1.3 was AppleTalk Phase II support, plus the ability to run on Linux hosts.
+The final stable version released by the original author was version 1.3.3 in November 1995, although a number of beta snapshots of version 1.4 was made available in the following years.

-In 1997 Adrian Sun created a popular fork based on the Netatalk 1.4 beta 2 release, coding the initial implementation of the then-new AppleShare IP (AFP over TCP/IP) network layer.
+In 1997 Adrian Sun created a fork based on the Netatalk 1.4 beta 2 release, implementing the then-new AppleShare IP (AFP over TCP/IP) network layer.
+This version became the de-facto mainline version of Netatalk for several years.

-The Netatalk project was moved to SourceForge for revision control in July 2000.
-Starting from version 1.5 released on New Year's Eve in 2001, the license was changed to the GNU General Public License rather than the previous BSD license.
-This version succeeded in de-forking the project and brought over all improvements from the aforementioned fork, including Apple II client support, encrypted authentication, and AFP 2.2 compliance.
+An open source community had sprung up around Netatalk in the meantime, so the project was moved to SourceForge for collaborative revision control in July of 2000.
+Starting from version 1.5.0 released on New Year's Eve in 2001, the license was changed to the GNU General Public License rather than the previous MIT-style license.
+The community succeeded in de-forking the project and merged the Adrian Sun fork back into Netatalk proper, which apart from the TCP/IP transport layer brought Apple II client support, encrypted authentication, and AFP 2.2 compliance, to mention a few features.

 In October 2004 Netatalk 2.0 was released, which brought major improvements, including: support for Apple Filing Protocol level 3.1 (providing long UTF-8 filenames, file sizes > 2 gigabytes, full Mac OS X compatibility), CUPS integration, Kerberos V support allowing true "single sign-on", and a more reliable file and directory ID database backend.

 Since version 2.0.5 in 2009, Netatalk supports the use of Time Machine over a network in a similar fashion to Apple's own Time Capsule.
 With version 2.2 released in July 2011, Netatalk introduced support for AFP protocol level 3.3, the penultimate revision of the protocol.

 Version 3.0 of Netatalk was released in July 2012 and added ini style configuration, and Mac OS X compatible Extended Attributes as default, while removing AppleTalk networking support.

 Netatalk 3.1, released in October 2013, added Spotlight support in addition to improved SMB interoperability.
 A subsequent bugfix release added support for AFP level 3.4 (introduced in OS X Mountain Lion) which is the final revision of the protocol from Apple.

 Netatalk 4.0 was made available in September 2024, bringing back the support for AppleTalk removed in 3.0, while introducing support for tunneling TCP/IP traffic to MacIP, which allows LocalTalk-only Macs to connect to the Internet.
 The previously stand-alone Netatalk Webmin module for system administration, and the AFP test-suite were also bundled with Netatalk 4.0.
 In Netatalk 4.3, a SQLite CNID backend was added as a future-proof alternative to Berkeley DB which had been the database backend of choice since the v1.x release series.

 At the time of writing, Netatalk runs on the Linux, FreeBSD, OpenBSD, NetBSD, Solaris, illumos, and macOS operating systems.